KKOH: History

 The station began broadcasting on October 13, 1971.
 The original call sign was KCRL, owned by businessman E. L. Cord.
 It was a sister station to Reno's NBC television affiliate, KCRL-TV (now KRNV-DT).
-The 'CRL' in the station's call letters stood for "Circle L"—a ranch Cord owned in the Nevada desert.
+The 'CRL' in the station's call letters stood for "Circle L"—a ranch that Cord owned in the Nevada desert.
 KCRL became well known across the West for its classical music format.
 Although the station lost $25,000 a month, Cord took the losses philosophically, feeling that he was providing a public service.
 Its call sign was changed to KROW in 1981 and it gradually evolved into a country station.

 The station's current incarnation dates from 1994.
 Soon after Citadel Broadcasting bought KOH, Nevada's oldest radio station (on the air since 1928), it applied to move from its longtime home at 630 AM to KROW's frequency at 780.
-630 AM must reduce its power from 5,000 watts to 1,000 watts at sunset to protect clear-channel KFI in Los Angeles, at nearby 640 AM.
+The 630 facility must reduce its power from 5,000 watts to 1,000 watts at sunset to protect clear-channel KFI in Los Angeles, at nearby 640 AM.
 As part of the agreement, the FCC issued a new license to Citadel under the slightly altered call letters KKOH on March 10, 1994.
-Citadel concluded the advantages of broadcasting at a full 50,000 watts from the most powerful facility in northern Nevada outweighed the nostalgic value of the last three-letter call sign issued for a "new station."
-630 AM became Christian contemporary KRCV.
-It is now Fox Sports Radio outlet KPLY.

-The station continues to trade on the KOH call letters' legacy in Reno.
-Nearly all verbal references drop the second "K." Citadel was later merged into current owner Cumulus Media.
+Citadel concluded the advantages of broadcasting at a full 50,000 watts from the most powerful facility in northern Nevada outweighed the nostalgic value of the last three-letter call sign issued for a "new station".
+AM 630 became Christian contemporary station KRCV, and now Fox Sports Radio outlet KPLY.
+KKOH continues to trade on the KOH call sign's legacy in Reno; nearly all verbal references drop the second "K".

+Citadel merged with current owner Cumulus Media on September 16, 2011.